 In addition to the class academic advisor, you are assigned a personal faculty advisor to be your guide and mentor as you make important educational decisions.
 Your faculty advisor will help you choose courses that ensure breadth and balance in academic experience.
 We encourage you to reach out to your faculty advisor before you register to discuss your academic path as well as review specific prospective courses.
 The faculty advisor is also available to discuss your future, including possible careers directions and graduate school.

 The Perspective of a Peer: If you are a freshman, Lang also provides a peer advisor, called a seminar fellow.
 Seminar fellows are upper-level students with demonstrated leadership abilities who have been trained to teach our workshop for first-year students.
 All freshmen must register for this 2-credit workshop, which is designed to furnish new students with important resource information and teach certain college-level academic skills.
 Your seminar fellow is available throughout your first semester at Lang to facilitate your successful entry into The New School community.

-Contact Academic Advising: You will find that the professional staff of the Office of Academic Advising, located at 64 West 11th Street, anxious to help you at every stage of your studies at Eugene Lang College.
+Contact Academic Advising: You will find that the professional staff of the Office of Academic Advising, located at 64 West 11th Street, eager to help you at every stage of your studies at Eugene Lang College.
 Advising appointments can be made for any weekday, Monday through Thursday, 9:30 a.m.–5:00 p.m., and Friday, 9:30 a.m.–12:00 noon.
 During office hours, you can also take advantage of our resource library to research study-abroad programs, graduate schools, and scholarships and grants.

 Telephone, 212.229.5100 x2264; email, firstname.lastname@example.org.